Home/Insights/IPO Analysis

 Garuda's actual defence revenue is small.
 The market is pricing what Garuda might become three years from now — not what it is today.

-4. Operation Sindoor and Emergency Defence Procurement
+4. Operation Sindoor and Defence Procurement Acceleration

 The risk remains the mirror image of the opportunity: because Garuda's revenue is substantially government-dependent, contract delays, budget reallocation, or policy revision affect all three verticals simultaneously.
 IdeaForge's 49% revenue collapse in FY25 — entirely attributable to government procurement pausing — is the benchmark for how fast this risk materialises.

-Competitive Landscape: IdeaForge, Asteria, and the Reliance Threat
+Garuda Aerospace vs Competitors: IdeaForge, Asteria, and the Reliance Threat

 IdeaForge listed on Indian exchanges in June 2023 — India's first pure-play listed drone company — at ₹672 per share and a market cap of approximately ₹5,300 crore.
 What happened next is the most important data point in the Garuda IPO story.